wangyipengw1p/VHDL-Xgen/examples/ex2/README.md

 >>> tb qam_TOP -q 50 -pr
 >>> Done
 ```
+The ouput vhd files will show in the path.

 Finally, change the connection of the clk in the `qam_TOP` file. (we need to do this because entity `m_seq_gen` needs clkd_500, `mapping` and `qam_gen` need clkd_25.
 But the tool can only connect them to clk)